21 Mukhi Rudraksha: Benefits, Price & Complete Guide (The Rarest Bead in Existence)

 Royal and Imperial Associations

-Throughout Indian history, 21 Mukhi beads (when available) were reserved for kings, emperors, and supreme religious authorities.
-The bead's association with Kuber (the divine sovereign of material wealth) and Cosmic Shiva (the sovereign of spiritual reality) made it the ultimate symbol of complete sovereignty -- material and spiritual power unified in a single person.
-Historical accounts from Nepali Rudraksha trading families describe 21 Mukhi beads being presented as gifts between kings, as tokens of the highest possible honour, and as hereditary treasures passed from ruling father to ruling son.
+Across Indian history, 21 Mukhi beads (when available) were kept for kings, emperors, and the highest religious figures.
+The bead's link to Sri Kuberji (the divine keeper of material wealth) and to Shivji in his whole form made it, in later tradition, a symbol of full standing, material and spiritual strength held in one person.
+Accounts from Nepali Rudraksha trading families describe 21 Mukhi beads given as gifts between kings, as marks of the highest honour, and as family treasures passed from ruling father to ruling son.

 Temple Consecration

-Several major Shiva temples in India and Nepal are believed to house 21 Mukhi Rudraksha beads in their inner sanctums (Garbhagriha), installed as permanent consecration objects that anchor divine energy within the temple structure.
-These beads are not available for public viewing or acquisition -- they are part of the temple's spiritual architecture, analogous to the foundation stone of a cathedral.
+Several major Shiva temples in India and Nepal are believed to keep 21 Mukhi Rudraksha beads in their inner sanctums (Garbhagriha), set as lasting consecration objects that hold divine energy within the temple.
+These beads are not open for public viewing or sale.
+They are part of the temple's spiritual structure, much like the foundation stone of a great building.

 The Rudraksha Jabala Upanishad's Silence

-It is noteworthy that the Rudraksha Jabala Upanishad -- the most authoritative single text on Rudraksha science -- does not enumerate Mukhis beyond 14.
-The Upanishad systematically describes the properties of 1 through 14 Mukhi and then stops.
-Higher Mukhis (15 through 21) are described in later texts, primarily the Padma Purana and certain Tantric treatises.
-Some scholars interpret the Upanishad's silence on higher Mukhis as reflecting their extreme rarity even in ancient times -- the Rishis described what was accessible and useful to practitioners, and beads above 14 Mukhi were simply too rare to warrant systematic inclusion.
+It is worth noting that the Rudraksha Jabala Upanishad, the most authoritative single text on Rudraksha science, does not list Mukhis beyond 14.
+The Upanishad sets out the properties of 1 through 14 Mukhi and then stops.
+The Shiva Purana and the Padma Purana also stop at 14.
+Higher Mukhis (15 through 21) appear only in later dealer and devotional tradition, not in any of these classical texts.
+Some readers take this silence as a sign of their extreme rarity even in ancient times.
+The Rishis described what was at hand and useful, and beads above 14 Mukhi were simply too rare to include.

 Care and Maintenance